PreetiBirajdar/Transit-Reliability-Insights-MDBF-Road-Call-Analysis/README.md

 This allows transit agencies to identify underperforming areas, track reliability trends, and support maintenance planning decisions.

 ### Reliability Benchmark
-For this analysis, **MDBF above 6,000 miles is treated as a strong reliability indicator**, while values below this level suggest a need for closer review of fleet performance and maintenance conditions.
+For this analysis, **For this analysis, MDBF above 6,000 miles is used as a strong reliability benchmark.**, while values below this level suggest a need for closer review of fleet performance and maintenance conditions.

 A higher MDBF means vehicles are traveling farther between failure-related road calls, which generally reflects better mechanical reliability.